vanyacohen/beo-language-grounding/README.md

 The repository needs several large dataset files, which can be downloaded here: https://drive.google.com/drive/folders/1_6AdIbaEpOdvTo2kg4GG9z8ApKRVCs1i

+## Data/
+Datasets are organized into car, couch, and plane respectively.
+Data files are equivalent across the object classes.

+### car/
+Contains BEO and language annotation data for each object in the cars class.

+### Language data files:
+Format:
+object_id, attr_1, attr_ 2, attr_3, attr_4, attr_5, attr_6, natural_language_description

+**car_train.csv**

+**car_dev.csv**

+**car_test.csv**

+Contains 10 annotations per object_id, with attribute ratings from 1-5, and a natural language description of the object.
+Objects are sourced from the shapenet.org project.

+### BEO vector files:
+Format:
+object_id, numpy_float_array

+**car_full_obv_vecs_300.csv**
+Contains the fully-observed BEO vectors for each object in the dataset.

+**limited_viewpoint_car_partial_view_train.csv**
+Contains BEO vectors obtained from partially observed front-facing views of objects using the techniques in “Hybrid Bayesian Eigenobjects: Combining Linear Subspace and Deep Network Methods for 3D Robot Vision” (HBEO)

+**limited_viewpoint_car_partial_view_test.csv**
+Contains a disjoint test-set of BEO vectors obtained for objects from side-rear-facing views of objects using HBEO.

+**partial_view_car_vectors_300.csv**
+Contains BEO vectors obtained from partial observations of objects, from all angles using HBEO.

+**partial_view_test_car_vectors_300.csv**
+Contains a disjoint test-set of BEO vectors for objects obtained from partial observations of objects, from all angles using HBEO.

+## Docs/
+Contains language annotation for each class' attributes and attribute ratings.

 ## Training/
 **nlmodel.py**
 Contains the language grounding models (Bag-of-Words & Embedding Model).
 EmbedModel was the language model used in the paper.